SC92113/Multi-AI-Agent-System/README.md

   - Breakdown a task into smaller ones for multiple agents to execute
   - A crew of agents can optimize existing prompting by one central agent
   - `Task` from human > `Agent` with tools and processes > `Response` by LLMs
-  - Process 1 - In parallel
-    - All agents execute their own tasks at the same time, tasks are not dependently executed
-  - Process 2 - In series/ sequential
-    - Each agent execute its own task one by one before passing to next agent
-  - Process 3 - In hierarchical
-    - Crew manager agent can delegate tasks to different agents to execute
-    - Remark: hierarchical + series/ parallel can happen at the same time

 - **Principles for defining a good agent**
   - Role playing